Azure/azure-event-hubs-spark/.github/CONTRIBUTING.md

 - There are a small number of commits that each have an informative message
 - A description of the changes the pull request makes is included, and a reference to the bug/issue the pull request fixes is included, if applicable

-#### Testing guidelines
+### Testing guidelines

-In addition to what has been mentioned, it's important to mention tests!
-If you add code, make sure you add enough to tests to validate your changes.
+If you add code, make sure you add tests to validate your changes.
 Again, below is a list of best practices when contributing:

 - Pull request includes test coverage for the included changes
 - Test code should not contain hard coded values for resource names or similar values
 - Test should not use App.config files for settings

-#### We've mentioned it a few times, but, just once more, please feel free to contact us :) Thanks for your interest in the connector!